-AC 3.0.1 (and higher) includes a simple “tin can” shaped fence centered on home that will attempt to stop your copter from flying too far away by initiating an RTL.
+AC 3.0.1 (and higher) includes a simple “tin can” shaped fence centered on home that will attempt to stop your copter from flying too far away by stopping at the fence (if in Loiter mode and using Copter-3.4 or higher) or initiating an RTL.
 The maximum circular distance and altitude and the vehicle behaviour when the fence is reached can be configured using Mission Planner.

 If the vehicle strays outside these borders it will switch into RTL or LAND.
 At the moment the fence is breached a backup fence is erected 20m further out (or up).
 If the copter breaches this backup fence (for example if the the vehicle is not set up correctly or the operator takes control but is unable to bring the copter back towards home) the copter will be switched into RTL again (and another backup fence an additional 20m further out will be created).